techistem/memory-game/README.md

 ### Game section
 - When the user selects either 'Easy' or 'Medium', 12 cards will appear on the screen.
-When he clicks on one of these cards, he will try to find the card corresponding to the value of the number he encounters.
+When they click on one a card, they will then try to find the card corresponding to the value of the number shown.
-- Starting from 12 cards, matching cards 2 at a time will work.
+- Starting with 12 cards, users will try to match two cards at a time.
-If you want to exit the game or move to the next level, there is a 'Restart' button at the bottom.
+If they want to exit the game or move to the next level, there is a 'Restart' button at the bottom.

 <details><summary>Desktop game section</summary>